He that hath no rule over his own spirit is like a city that is broken down, and without walls. (Prov. 25:28)

 Ruckman also compares himself with such Bible characters as Jeremiah, Elijah, John the Baptist, and Paul in an attempt to justify his behavior.
 Ruckman seems to believe that the occasional tough language of Bible characters vindicate him, but it should be considered that we do not know the tone of voice used or to what extent the vocabulary used in a different language and culture thousands of years ago was as offensive or rude as it may sound to us in another language, time, and culture.

-Proof of Ruckman’s lack of balance.
-Notice the phrase “the only proper way” in this quote:
+For proof of Ruckman's lack of balance, notice the phrase “the only proper way” in this quote:

 “NAME CALLING” is the only proper way to preach when one is rebuking and warning.
 If you do not “call names,” it is not because you are loving, pious, circumspect, or “caring”; (Ruckman, Peter.
 Twenty-Two Years of the Bible Believers’ Bulletin Vol. 8 Essays on Bible Topics.
 2010, p.
 245)